Geontech/docker-redhawk-swarm/README.md

 * `geontech/redhawk-gpp`
 * `geontech/redhawk-development`

+#### Visualizer Image

+In addition to the Redhawk images, we are also using the visualization tool from the Docker Hub Samples [registry](https://hub.docker.com/u/dockersamples/dashboard/).
+This image is not required for the run-time capabilities of the Redhawk application, but it is useful to view the Docker Containers that have been deployed to Swarm Nodes.

+* `dockersamples/visualizer`

+#### Using a Local Registry

+If your machines do not have internet access or if you want to build your own custom Redhawk images, you must set up a local Docker registry server.
+Setting up a local registry is outside the scope of this guide, but here are a few notes to help you get started:

-If your machines do not have internet access, setup a local Docker registry server using the guide [here](https://docs.docker.com/registry/deploying/) and then use our guide [here](http://geontech.com/introduction-docker-redhawk/) to build the images.
-Each image must be tagged with a prefix containing the hostname and port of the local registry  instead of `geontech/`, and then the images may be pushed to the local registry.
+* Setup a local Docker registry server using the guide [here](https://docs.docker.com/registry/deploying/)
+* Use our guide [here](http://geontech.com/introduction-docker-redhawk/) to build the Redhawk images.
+* Each image must be tagged with a prefix containing the hostname and port of the local registry  instead of `geontech/`, and then the images may be pushed to the local registry.
 The following commands give an example of this process:

     $ docker service create --name registry --publish 5000:5000 registry:2
     $ docker tag geontech/redhawk-omniserver computer1:5000/redhawk-omniserver
     $ docker push computer1:5000/redhawk-omniserver

-> Note: If you are using a local registry server, the image names referenced in `rh.yml` and `rhide.yml` must be updated to have the prefix mentioned above.
+* Update the image names in `rh.yml` and `rhide.yml` to have the prefix mentioned above.
 For example, `geontech/redhawk-omniserver` will have to be changed to `computer1:5000/redhawk-omniserver`.
-In addition, each machine will need the `"insecure-registries":[“computer1:5000"]` key added to `/etc/docker/daemon.json` if your local registry server doesn't have valid SSL certificates.
-See our guide [here](http://geontech.com/using-letsencrypt-ssl-internally/) on setting up an SSL server with [Let's Encrypt](https://letsencrypt.org/).
+* Each machine will need the `"insecure-registries":[“computer1:5000"]` key added to `/etc/docker/daemon.json` if your local registry server doesn't have valid SSL certificates.
+If you want use valid SSL certificates, see our guide [here](http://geontech.com/using-letsencrypt-ssl-internally/) on setting up an SSL server with [Let's Encrypt](https://letsencrypt.org/).

-In addition to the Redhawk images, we are also using the visualization tool from the Docker Hub Samples [registry](https://hub.docker.com/u/dockersamples/dashboard/).
-This image is not required for the run-time capabilities of the Redhawk application, but it is useful to view the Docker Containers that have been deployed to Swarm Nodes.

-* `dockersamples/visualizer`

 ## Setting up the Docker Swarm